DragonMinded/bemaniutils/README.md

 to save scores.
 This is due to the missing song/chart -> score mapping.
 You will find default configuration files for the traffic generator and the services backend in the config/ directory.
-If you've customized your database setup, you will want to update the hostname/username/password/database here.
+If you've customized your database setup, you will want to update the hostname/username/password/database in the configs.
 You will also want to update the server address and frontend URL to customize your instance.

 To create the song/chart -> score mapping, you will want to run through the following